 - Silica sand There are no permitted reserves of silica sand in West Sussex and therefore no landbanks at individual sites.
 Any silica sand produced from sites in West Sussex is ancillary to soft sand production. - Brick clay There are two brickworks in West Sussex that are estimated to have 25 years or more of permitted reserves.
-There is an allocation in Policy M11 (Strategic Mineral Site Allocations) of the JMLP to provide an extension to West Hoathly clay pit to provide two to three years additional supply of Wadhurst clay to the existing brickworks.
+There is an allocation in Policy M11 (Strategic Mineral Site Allocations) of the JMLP to provide an extension to West Hoathly clay pit to provide two to three years additional supply of Wadhurst clay to the existing brickworks, however, the brickworks have now closed.
 Policy M5 (Clay) also allows for the extraction of brick clay to come forward subject to certain policy criteria. - Building stone There are four active building stone extraction sites in West Sussex.
-There is no requirement for the Authorities to make provision to produce building stone, however, Policy M6 (Building Stone) of the JMLP allows for proposals for the extraction of building stone to come forward subject to criteria.
+There is no requirement for the Authorities to make provision to produce building stone, however, Policy M6 (Building Stone)

+of the JMLP allows for proposals for the extraction of building stone to come forward subject to criteria.

-- Chalk there are two active chalk pits in West Sussex which have an estimated landbank of 85 years.
+- Chalk there are three active chalk pits in West Sussex which have an estimated landbank of 79 years.
 Chalk is extracted on a small-scale basis and there are significant reserves of chalk.
 Policy M4 (Chalk) of the JMLP allows for proposals for chalk extraction to come forward subject to criteria. - Oil and Gas There are three sites in West Sussex where oil production is permitted.
 There is no requirement for West Sussex to provide a landbank of oil and/or gas.
 Policies M7a and M7b of the JMLP allow for proposals for hydrocarbon development subject to criteria.

 Chapter 5 is about waste.
 There are over 80 waste management sites in the County.
-In order to achieve greater levels of recycling and a significant reduction of waste going to landfill, the 'Reclaim' contract and Materials Recycling Management Contract (MRMC) has had an impact on the number of waste management facilities within the County.
+To achieve greater levels of recycling and a significant reduction of waste going to landfill, the 'Reclaim' contract and Materials Recycling Management Contract (MRMC) has had an impact on the number of waste management facilities within the County.
 The 'Reclaim' contract has resulted in improvements to Household Waste Recycling Sites (HWRS) and the construction and operation of a Materials Recycling Management Facility (MRF) and Mechanical and Biological Treatment Plant (MBT).

-The estimated overall arisings of controlled waste in West Sussex in 2021/22 was 1.7mt which is still lower than pre-pandemic levels.
+The estimated overall arisings of controlled waste in West Sussex in 2022/23 was 1.7mt which is still lower than pre-pandemic levels.
 Table 10 presents the waste capacity over the shortfalls in the WLP.

 Chapter 6 summarises the planning applications and appeals that have been determined over the monitoring period.
-There were seven minerals and waste planning applications between 1 April 2021 and 31 March 2022.
-This is broken down as three minerals planning applications, and four waste planning applications.
-One application was made to the SDNPA.
+There were 20 minerals and waste planning applications between 1 April 2022 and 31 March 2023.
+This is broken down as six minerals planning applications, and fourteen waste planning applications.

 Chapter 7 explains the role of the Compliance and Enforcement Teams.
-During the monitoring year 15 investigations were resolved.
+During the monitoring year there were eight enforcement investigations and seven were resolved.